-Synonyms of Hypericum punctatum (8) (Updated on 3-9-21): Hypericum corymbosum Muhl. ex Willd., Hypericum maculatum Walter, Hypericum maculatum var. corymbosum Kuntze, Hypericum maculatum var. heterophyllum Kuntze, Hypericum maculatum var. subcordifolium Kuntze, Hypericum micranthum Choisy, Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald, Hypericum subpetiolatum (E.P.Bicknell) Small
+Synonyms of Hypericum punctatum (8) (Updated on 5-14-21 from Plants of the World Online): Hypericum corymbosum Muhl. ex Willd., Hypericum maculatum Walter, Hypericum maculatum var. corymbosum Kuntze, Hypericum maculatum var. heterophyllum Kuntze, Hypericum maculatum var. subcordifolium Kuntze, Hypericum micranthum Choisy, Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald, Hypericum subpetiolatum (E.P.Bicknell) Small

 Hypericum punctatum Lam. is the correct and accepted scientific name for the Spotted St. John’s Wort.
 It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1797.

-Plants of the World Online lists 505 accepted species in the Hypericum genus (as of 3-9-21 when Ilast updated this page).
+Plants of the World Online lists 505 accepted species in the Hypericum genus (as of 5-14-21 when this page was last updated).
 They are members of the plant family Hypericaceae with 6 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made by POWO.

 The above distribution map for Hypericum punctatum is from Plants of the World Online.
 Areas in green are where the plant is native.
-The map on the USDA Plants Database for North America is the same.
+The map on the USDA Plants Database for the United States and Canada is similar.
 The species could have a broader range than what the maps show.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH BETTER POSITIVE ID.